jamesplease/redux-resource/docs/introduction/core-concepts.md

 instance, if your web application manages a public library, then you might have two resources: "books" and "members."

-Resources typically have attributes, such as a "name" or "releaseYear."
-They also have a unique ID, which differentiates two resource instances from one another.
+Each instance of a resource has a unique ID, which differentiates it from other resources of the same time.
+They typically also have attributes, such as "name" or "releaseYear."

 Resources don't necessarily need to represent tangible objects.
 They can be more abstract things, too, such as "workflows" or "permissions."